On properness of K-moduli spaces and optimal degenerations of Fano varieties: Log Fano pairs with torus actions

 \subsection{Stability function}

 We consider the three functions $N_{\R} \to \R$ given by

 By Lemmas \ref{l:baryclim} and \ref{l:Qlim}, these agree with the corresponding invariants defined in Section \ref{ss:furtherinvariants}, when $v\in N$.
 Observe that (i) $\Fut(\, \cdot \,)$ is rational linear, (ii) $\mnorm{ \, \cdot \,}$ is rational piecewise linear (by \emph{rational piecewise linear}, we mean that there is a decomposition of $N_{\R}$ into rational polyhedral cones, such that on each cone the function is rational linear) and convex, and (iii) $\lnorm{ \, \cdot \, }^2$ is a non-negative rational quadratic form.
+(Note that the convexity in (ii) follows from the fact that $v\mapsto \langle b_p,v\rangle$ is linear and $v\mapsto \min_{u\in P} \langle u,v\rangle$ is concave, since it is the minimum of a collection of concave functions.)

 \begin{lem} If the natural map $\T \to \Aut(X,D)$ has finite kernel, then $\lVert \,\cdot \, \rVert_{\mathrm{m}}$ and $\lVert \, \cdot \, \rVert_{2}$ are positive on $N_\R\setminus 0 $. \end{lem}